pjrios/Capstone_II/Residential_Building_Identification/README.md

 # Residential Building Identification

-## Arkansas_residential-areas_GeoJSON.zip
-This zip file contains a GeoJson file of the resindetial areas in arkansas retrieved using the following website: https://export.hotosm.org/en/v3/exports/new/describe

-## Microsoft Building Footprints Datasets
-The Microsoft Building Footprints datsets can be found here: https://github.com/Microsoft/USBuildingFootprints

 ## getImages.py
 ### <ins>Status: completed</ins>
 This is the main program for this section.
 It is designed to read a GeoJSON file containing a set of features defined by coordinates, and use those coordinates to retrieve images from Google Maps using the downloader program form "allmapsoft".
 The program consists of three main parts: and does the following: